| Little Willow ( @ 2008-04-19 12:27:00 |

 -- #7 Payback (the final book)

-Read more about this series and others with psychic abilities.
+Read more about this series and other characters with psychic abilities.

 The Kiki Strike books by Kirsten Miller

-The simply-titled Kiki Strike introduces the Irregulars, six teenage girls who discover an underground city in New York.
+- For ages 12 and up.
+The simply-titled Kiki Strike introduces The Irregulars, six teenage girls who discover an underground city in New York.
 Each girl has an unusual hobby or interesting interest, with one girl skilled in chemistry, another an inventor, another a master of disguise, and so on.
 Though they are led by the seemingly fearless Kiki, the novels are narrated by Ananka Fishbein, arguably the most regular of the Irregulars.
-The series so far:
+Read them in order:

 Who Done It?: Meaningful Murder Mysteries